FREN 610, Old French, W 3.30-5.20

 A survey of theories relevant to colonial and postcolonial literature and culture.
 The course focuses on theoretical models (Orientalism, hybridity, métissage, créolité, “minor literature”), but also gives attention to the literary texts from which they are derived (francophone and anglophone).
 Readings from Said, Bhabha, Spivak, Mbembe, Amselle, Glissant, Deleuze, Guattari.
 Conducted in English.

 Open only to French department graduate students entering the job market, this workshop concentrates on the skills and the materials needed for candidacy.
 Individual and group activities throughout the fall term.
 Intense focus on the preparation of written materials, followed by training in performative skills.
 For credit (does not count toward sixteen-course requirement).
 Graded Satisfactory/Unsatisfactory.

-FREN 854b, Corneille and Racine, T 1.30-3.20
+FREN 899, Modernity, T 1.30-3.20

 The seminar studies literature and art from nineteenth-century France alongside theoretical and historical reflections to explore the significance of modernity.
 How did historical forces shape cultural trends?
 How did literature and art define what it means to be modern?
 Writers to be studied include Balzac, Baudelaire, Flaubert, Maupassant, and Zola.
 Theorists include Benjamin, Durkheim, Foucault, Marx, Simmel, and Weber.
 We also examine the painting of Manet and his followers.
 Reading knowledge of French required.